Rushi2126/Console-based-Gun-Shooter-Game/README.md

 # Console-based-Gun-Shooter-Game
-Two players are playing a simple game with the help of OOPs concepts in java
+A simple game to understand how oops works in real software development.
+A wonderful game uses oops concepts like encapsulation, inheritance, and method overriding respectively.